 New backup.
 You will then be asked to select which configuration, data and apps you want to backup.

-You can create a new backup archive with the command line.
-Here are a few simple example of commands and their corresponding behavior:
+You can create a new backup archive from the command line.
+Here are a few simple examples of commands and their corresponding behavior: